avf/mobile-app-dev/exercises/index.md

 ## How to set up your development environment

-iOS development for this course requires a Mac computer running macOS 10.14.4 or higher.
+iOS development for this class requires a Mac computer running macOS 10.14.4 or higher.
 If you don't have access to one, you should already have received access to a cloud provider where you can connect to a macOS VM via Remote Desktop.

 ### For both